-Opening in spring 2020, Middle Eight sits in the heart of Covent Garden, an area steeped in history, shopping, entertainment, and attractions.
+Opening in autumn 2020, Middle Eight sits in the heart of Covent Garden, an area steeped in history, shopping, entertainment, and attractions.
 The hotel takes its name from the musical term "middle eight," a type of musical interlude or bridge that differs in character from a song's melody and is used to inject variety through a change of key or tempo.
 Middle Eight works in a similar way, enhancing the Covent Garden area with its luxurious and modern accommodations, while still holding strong to the heritage and character of the neighborhood.
 Guests of Middle Eight can:

 - Stay in contemporary rooms featuring bespoke toiletries and Egyptian-cotton linens

 - Dine at Sycamore and savor a combination of Italian and American tastes and flavors